MENU

 WET (HONG KONG) STORAGE

 A wet environment makes tea age faster and develops differently.
-Temperature, moisture, and micro-climate are even more important factors in controlling aging processes.
-HONG KONG STORAGE is a separate art, which gives tea a special taste.
+Temperature, moisture, and micro-climate are even more critical factors in controlling aging.
+HONG KONG STORAGE is a separate art that gives tea a special taste.
 Most HK-stored tea is also stored in DRY STORAGE to balance the taste.